 However, it’s important to approach this major transformation with care because many ERP implementation challenges await.

-When you know what to expect, you can plan to follow proven best practices during every phase of your implementation.
 Today, we’re sharing a few of the most common challenges of ERP implementation and the best practices you can use to overcome them.

 Top 5 ERP Implementation Challenges